edelgrace/FSDN01-Movie-Trailer-Website/README.md

 # How to Run

 * Download the source code
-* Open a command line in the directory where all the filies are located
+* Open a command line in the directory where all the files are located
-* Run the following commandL:
+* Run the following command:
 ''python generate_pages.py''

 ## Use Your Own TMdb List